Monday, 25 June 2018

 Some of the important details are …

-The temple is facing east with a 4 tier Rajagopuram on north.
-Nandhi, Dwajasthambam and palipeda are at the front.
+The temple faces east with a 4-tier Rajagopuram on the north.
+Nandhi, Dwajasthambam, and balipeedam are at the front.
 A stucco Nandhi is also there on an elevated plane.
-The sanctum sanctorum consists of sanctum, antarala, artha mandapam and maha mandapam.
-There are no koshta moorthams around sanctum.
-The moolavar vimana is in globe shape, with a big nasi on east side.
-The Rajagopuram was built in dravidian style with stucco images of lakshmi Narasimha, Shiva with Parvathi, etc on the top tier.
-The rajagopuram was supported by wooden columns from inside.
+The sanctum sanctorum consists of a sanctum, antarala, artha mandapam, and maha mandapam.
+There are no koshta Murtis around the sanctum.
+The moolavar vimana is in globe shape, with a big nasi on the east side.
+The Rajagopuram was built in Dravidian style with stucco images of Lakshmi Narasimha, Shiva with Parvathi, etc on the top tier.
+The rajagopuram was supported by wooden columns from the inside.

 Padabandha adhistanam